EnzoBnl/enzobnl/bd.md

 This dictionary pages are just keys and values encoded using plain encoding.

 There is a fallback to plain encoding if it turns out that there is too much unique values to leverage this encoding.
-(According

-In spark one can desactivate dictionary encoding with the config: `"parquet.enable.dictionary" -"false"`
+In Spark, one can desactivate dictionary encoding with the config: `"parquet.enable.dictionary" -> "false"`

+#### Delta encoding

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE3MDg4ODE1OCwtMjE0MDgzMTc0OSwxNT
+eyJoaXN0b3J5IjpbLTk4MTU4NzI5OSwtMjE0MDgzMTc0OSwxNT
 U3MTczOTUsODA0NzU4MzM3LDE0ODA0NTg3NzYsMTkwNDY3Njgw
 OCwxMTkxNjcyODg1LC0xMjU3MDA1MzAsLTE5NzA3MzU0MDQsLT
 EyNzQ5NjYzNCwtMTQzNzYxMjM5NywtMTA2NjY4MDA4OCwyMDkz